dumux/dumux/tutorial/ex2/README.md

 * Verify you are using the new class by compiling and running the new program and inspecting the terminal output.

 You want to make the new local residual special by adding a switch enabling / disabling diffusion.
-We will achieve this with a DuMuX parameter, a parameter read from the input file that defaults to a property value if the input file doesn't contain the parameter.
+We will achieve this with a DuMuX parameter which is read from the input file and defaults to a property value if the input file doesn't contain the parameter.

 * Create a new `TypeTag` node, a new `PropertyTag`, and set a default in the `mylocalresidual.hh` file by adding